smogon/pokemon-showdown/PROTOCOL.md

 `|request|REQUEST`

-> Gives a JSON object containing a request for a decision (to move or
+> Gives a JSON object containing a request for a choice (to move or
 > switch).
 To assist in your decision, `REQUEST.active` has information
 > about your active Pokémon, and `REQUEST.side` has information about your
 > your team as a whole.